 Early estimates by industry analysts believe that Canada’s legal sports betting industry can expand from its current $500 million annual handle to $28 billion over a five-year span because of the amended law.

-This could create a reverse gold rush in the US sportsbook industry with major players such as FanDuel and DraftKings moving to carve out of big chunk of the legal sports betting market north of the border.
+This could create a reverse gold rush in the US sportsbook industry with major players such as FanDuel Sportsbook and DraftKings Sportsbook moving to carve out of big chunk of the legal sports betting market north of the border.